oldmcdonnell/oldmcdonnell.github.io/blog.md

 Learning git through differing methods is interesting.

-I experience building automation engines for testing hardware and maintaining databases.
+I have experience building automation engines for testing hardware and maintaining databases.
 I still haven't built my ranked choice voting app.
 Currently working through a couple of different courses.

 In my freetime I like running with the Hash House Harriers, which is a drinking club with a running problem and painting.